 Here's how Circle's plans and pricing work:

-• Enterprise Plan ($399/month or $360/month billed annually): Unlimited members, 10 admins, and 100 moderators.
-Provides 100 spaces, 1TB attachment storage, unlimited workflows, custom single sign-on (SSO), and priority support.
+- Circle Plus Plan (custom pricing): Unlimited members, admins, and moderators.
+Provides flexible space limits, 1TB attachment storage, AI agents and workflows, custom single sign-on (SSO), and priority support.
 0.5% transaction fee.

-Of course, you don’t have to use the Marketing Hub add-on if you don’t want to, but then you’ll need another tool for sending emails, running automations and campaigns, and keeping track of your audience information.
+Of course, you don't have to use the Email Hub add-on if you don't want to, but then you'll need another tool for sending emails, running automations and campaigns, and keeping track of your audience information.

-Additionally, Circle doesn’t have many features for actually growing an audience for your community.
-The best community in the world isn’t going to grow if no one knows about it.
-And Circle doesn’t have a website builder, blogging, lead magnets, or link in bio features, which can make it hard to get visibility on your work.
+Additionally, Circle doesn't have many features for actually growing an audience for your community.
+The best community in the world isn't going to grow if no one knows about it.
+And Circle doesn't have blogging, lead magnets, or link in bio features, which can make it hard to get visibility on your work.

 Finally, Circle only has community and course product types, which could feel limiting as you grow.
 If you wanted to offer digital downloads and ebooks, for example, there isn't a native way to do that in Circle.
 You may need to connect other tools if you branch out into other types of learning materials.